-What is Criminology?
+What Is Criminology?

 Criminology (which is in the field of sociology, the science or study of society) is the scientific study of crime, criminals, criminal behavior, and corrections.
-It also examines prevention of crime and society's response to crime.
+It also examines the prevention of crime and society's response to crime.
 Criminology includes the examination of evidence, hereditary and psychological causes of crime, various modes of investigation, conviction, and the efficacy of differing styles of punishment, rehabilitation, and corrections.

-Of course, there are many real-life careers available in criminology, as well, ones that are extremely challenging and rewarding.
+Of course, there are many real-life careers available in criminology as well—ones that are extremely challenging and rewarding.

 What Is a Criminologist?

 A criminologist is a sociologist or social scientist who 1) specializes in criminology and 2) studies social behaviors.
-Each society has its own set of norms and deviations and these people examine the norms (most common behaviors) and the deviations from those norms of behavior.
+Each society has its own set of norms and deviations, and these people examine the norms (most common behaviors) and the deviations from those norms of behavior.

 A criminologist provides theoretical explanations for the aberrant, delinquent, and criminal behaviors manifested in a population.
 They analyze criminal law, criminal behavior, and the methods used by criminals to practice deviant behavior and break the law.
 Criminologists work with a variety of levels and types of law enforcement agencies to develop behavior profiles for particular types of crimes.
 In addition, they gather statistics on crime rates.
 They investigate crimes and analyze the larger criminal justice system and its processes.